DependableSystemsLab/SolidiFI/README.md

 # SolidiFI
 SolidiFI is an automated and systematic framework for evaluating smart contracts' static analysis tools

+For more details about SolidiFi, please refrence the paper  [How Effective are Smart Contract Analysis Tools?
+Evaluating Smart Contract Static Analysis Tools Using Bug Injection](https://github.com/DependableSystemsLab/SolidiFI)

 ## Quick Start
  A docker container with required dependencies is available for easy use of SolidiFI.